StevenMDixon/IJScript/README.md

 # :japanese_goblin: IJScript

 IJS is an attempt to write the most unreadable javascript.
 I have spent hours looking over code golf answers and playing with javascript coercion to create a guide on writing this "style" of code.
-In no way should this code be used in any professional enviroment.

 This entire repo was inspired by code golf.
 If you don't know what code golf is check out this link [code golf](https://dev.to/healeycodes/answered-what-the-heck-is-code-golf-48pi).

-What does the I stand for in IJS?
+What does the **I** stand for in IJS?

-Incomprehensible or indecipherable or inconceivable or maybe even any adjective that starts with I.
+Incomprehensible or indecipherable or inconceivable.

 ## :dart: Goal